WakiMak/trentent.github.io-forked/_posts/2013-05-31-scvmm-install-vm-components-failed.md

 <div style="clear: both; text-align: center;">
 </div>

-So now that we know it&#8217;s mounting the file as a volume this helps us narrow down on what Hyper-V is attempting to do&#8230; Â And I suspect what it is attempting to do is &#8220;offline servicing&#8221; of the attached vdisk/vhd.
+So now that we know it's mounting the file as a volume this helps us narrow down on what Hyper-V is attempting to do... Â And I suspect what it is attempting to do is "offline servicing" of the attached vdisk/vhd.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-Wt-91NctUiU/UakFe7RrRPI/AAAAAAAAAVA/m8sjBPC-v4A/s1600/8.png"><img src="http://1.bp.blogspot.com/-Wt-91NctUiU/UakFe7RrRPI/AAAAAAAAAVA/m8sjBPC-v4A/s400/8.png" width="400" height="83" border="0" /></a>